The Euclid Creek Tunnel brings cleaner water to Cleveland

 Built around 1900, the oldest sewers in greater Cleveland carry sewage, stormwater, and industrial waste in a single pipe.
 More than 60 times a year, after heavy rainfall, sewers in the Euclid Creek area overflow, threatening the quality of waterways.

-In 2010, the sewer district reached agreement with the US and Ohio EPA and the US Department of Justice on a new plan to meet the requirements of the Clean Water Act over a period of 25 years.
+In 2010, the sewer district reached an agreement with the US and Ohio Environmental Protection Agencies and the US Department of Justice on a new plan to meet the requirements of the Clean Water Act over a period of 25 years.

-The Euclid Creek Tunnel was the first of seven planned storage tunnels that will relieve overflows in the Cleveland sewer system.
+The Euclid Creek Tunnel was the first of seven combined sewage overflow (CSO) tunnels that will relieve the Cleveland sewer system.
 (See video.)
 The tunnel was designed to hold about 70 million gallons (265,000 cubic meters) of combined stormwater and wastewater.
-After each heavy rain, the combined sewage is pumped to the Easterly Wastewater Treatment Plant.
+After heavy rain, the combined sewage is pumped to the Easterly Wastewater Treatment Plant.

-• Bolted, gasketed, precast concrete segments were used to build the tunnel.
+• Bolted, gasketed, and precast concrete segments to build the tunnel.
 The use of concrete segments in rock is rare, and few if any projects had used them in shale.

-• The concrete segments were reinforced with steel fiber instead of rebar, another feature that is rare in the US.
+• Concrete segments reinforced with steel fiber instead of rebar, another feature that is rare in the US.

-• A two-part grout system was used, apparently the only one of its kind in the world.
+• A rapid-gel two-part grout system, apparently the only one of its kind in the world.
 To fill the space between the concrete segments and the rock wall, grout was injected through the tail of the TBM.

-Our work on the tunnel required a successful collaboration between contractor, machine supplier, grouting specialists, and others.
+Our work on the tunnel required successful collaboration between the contractor, machine supplier, grouting specialists, and others.

 Completed in 2013, the Euclid Creek Tunnel now prevents millions of gallons of overflow sewage from reaching Euclid Creek and Lake Erie, helping safeguard public health and the environment in the greater Cleveland area.